tomoyoshki/HFT-strategies/docs/report.md

   - Vagrant can use virtualbox to launch standardrized VMs to keep consistency in each run of our project.
   - We used vagrant and virtualbox to set up the environment that runs our project.
   - Our vagrant box contained Software Studio and necessary enviroment.
 It derived from Prof's Fin566 box.

+- Google Colab
+  - Colab is a platform hosted by Google
+  - We trained models on the platform

+- VS Code
+  - The de facto text editor that everyone uses
+  - We use VS Code to SSH into vagrant to do devs (including writing this report)

 #### Opearting Systems
 - Ubuntu 20.04